A Curriculum-style Self-training Approach for Source-Free Semantic Segmentation: Introduction

-In this paper, we propose a new framework called \textbf{ATP} to tackle source data-free domain adaptive semantic segmentation, which focuses on exploiting the target knowledge to enhance feature representation.
-Specifically, three pivotal factors are introduced to guide the procedure: implicit feature alignment, bidirectional self-training, and information propagation.
-Due to the absence of source data, explicit feature alignment approaches are infeasible for source data-free domain adaptation.
-Consequently, we first provide the implicit feature alignment scheme that aims to ensure the target features are aligned with the source features through hypothesis transfer \cite{SHOT}.
-Then, considering hard samples perform poorly due to domain discrepancy, explicitly emphasizing these samples at the early training stage may lead to the convergence issue.
-To address this, we incorporate the idea of Curriculum Learning (CL) \cite{Curriculum,wang2021survey,fan2017self,kumar2010self,ge2020self,peng2021self} into domain adaptation.
-We develop a curriculum-style entropy loss to emphasize easy samples first and hard samples later automatically.
-During the bidirectional self-training process, we are among the first to introduce negative pseudo-labeling to the domain adaptation field.
-Specifically, the negative pseudo labels refer to the predictions with low confidence scores, providing reliable supervised information to indicate the absent classes for corresponding pixels.
-We further consider vanilla class-balanced \cite{CBST, CRST} positive pseudo labels with high confidence scores and develop a bidirectional self-training strategy to enhance the target representation learning.
-Finally, the information propagation scheme aims to reduce intra-domain discrepancy within the target domain because of the different transferability of the target data.
-Particularly, we conduct a proxy semi-supervised learning task for target data and integrate dominant semi-supervised learning techniques to boost the performance.
-This propagation acts as a generic simple and effective post-processing module for domain adaptation.
-Furthermore, we also extend a challenging black-box source model domain adaptation scenario, and the proposed method is spontaneously suitable for this.
+In this paper, we propose a curriculum-style self-training framework called \textbf{ATP} to tackle source data-free domain adaptive semantic segmentation, which focuses on enhancing target feature representations from easy-to-hard transfer.
+Since explicit feature alignment approaches are infeasible for source data-free domain adaptation, we explore the implicit knowledge transfer hidden in the source model from the following two aspects: the curriculum-style feature \textbf{A}lignment and the complementary curriculum-style self-\textbf{T}raining.
+At the feature alignment stage, we believe that different target samples should be treated unequally during model adaptation because hard samples perform poorly due to domain discrepancy.
+Explicitly emphasizing these samples with high prediction uncertainty at the early training stage may lead to the convergence issue.
+To address this issue, we incorporate the idea of Curriculum Learning (CL) \cite{Curriculum,wang2021survey,fan2017self,kumar2010self,ge2020self,peng2021self} into model adaptation.
+We develop a curriculum-style entropy minimization method to emphasize easy samples first and hard samples later automatically.
+Through this strategy, we can encourage confident predictions about target predictions.
+Different from previous curriculum-learning methods \cite{PyCDA,C-SFDA,Curriculum} alleviate domain gaps at the global level, our method focuses on transfer implicit knowledge from easy samples and then gradually propagating this knowledge to more challenging samples.
+Then, we train the segmentation model to fit target data by the proposed complementary curriculum-style self-training, which includes the negative pseudo-labeling and the positive pseudo-labeling.
+To be specific, the negative pseudo labels refer to the predictions with low confidence scores, providing reliable supervised information to indicate the absent classes for corresponding pixels.
+Although predictions with negative pseudo labels cannot be identified with correct labels, they can definitely indicate absent classes.
+Existing LD \cite{LD-SFDA} also utilizes negative labeling to tackle model adaptation, but they treat all negative labels equally during adaptation.
+In our work, we assign the negative pseudo labels according to the prediction uncertainty, which can reduce the damage of label noise.
+Moreover, to further reduce intra-domain discrepancy within the target domain, we provide an information \textbf{P}ropagation scheme following the implicit knowledge transfer stage.
+We conduct a proxy semi-supervised learning task for target data and propose semantic contrast learning techniques to boost performance.
+This propagation acts as a generic standard post-processing module for domain adaptation.
+Furthermore, we also extend a challenging black-box source model scenario, where only the source model’s predictions are available.
+Our main contributions are summarized as follows: \begin{enumerate} \item We propose a novel curriculum-style self-training approach for source data-free domain adaptive semantic segmentation, which achieves curriculum-style feature alignment to encourage confident predictions and performs complementary self-training via negative and positive pseudo-labeling. \item We propose an information propagation scheme to further reduce the intra-domain discrepancy within the target domain, which acts as a standard post-processing method for the domain adaptation field.
+The proposed method also performs well on the black-box source model scenario, where only the source model's predictions are available. \item The proposed approach yields state-of-the-art cross-domain results on synthetic-to-real and normal-to-adverse conditions.
+Moreover, it performs on par with domain adaptation methods when accessing the source data. \end{enumerate}